Gazza7205/cloud-workshop-labs/lab-exercise7.md

 # Lab exercise 7
-This exercise we will make of Gateway Telemetry Metric assertion to measure a custom metric.
-As noted in exercise 6, all the test services can take in a query parameter which denote the organization the client (caller) belongs to.
+This exercise we will make use of Gateway Telemetry Metric assertion to measure a custom metric.
+As noted in exercise 6, all the test services take a query parameter which denote the organization to which client (caller) belongs to.
 Now we would like to know the usage of apis by organization.

 ### This exercise requires pre-requisites
 Please perform the steps [here](./readme.md#before-you-start) to configure your environment if you haven't done so yet.
-This exercise follows on from [exercise 6](./lab-exercise6.md), we will re-use the test services.
+This exercise follows on from [exercise 6](./lab-exercise6.md), and is a pre-requisite.

 ## Key concepts
 - [Create message complete policy](#create-message-complete-policy)